TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 In the following we'll talk about the object ship.
 We'll invoke this object, stock it with coaches, a motor and other useful stuff.
-Furthermore, there will be funtions, moving the ship, thus turning the motor on and off.
-Later we'll even create a luxury liner based on the general ship and equip it with a golf simulator and sattelite TV.
+Furthermore, there will be functions, moving the ship, thus turning the motor on and off.
+Later we'll even create a luxury liner based on the general ship and equip it with a golf simulator and satellite TV.

 On the following pages, we'll try to be as graphic as possible (but still semantically correct) to familiarize you with object orientation.
 There is a specific reason: The more you can identify with the Object and its Methods, the more open you'll be for the Theory behind Object Orientated Programming.
-Both is necessary for successfull programming – even though you'll often not be able to imagine the objects you'll later work with as clearly as in our examples.
+Both is necessary for successful programming – even though you'll often not be able to imagine the objects you'll later work with as clearly as in our examples.